kirill-menke/medical-wsss-paper-notes/paper_notes/CAMEL.md

 #### 3.4 What is the ranking of the experiment results?
-Comparision with other WSSS methods:
+Comparision with other WSSS methods.
+WILDCAT, however, was developed for natural images.

 ![comparision](images/camel_comparision.png)

-WILDCAT, however, was developed for natural images.

 ### 4. Advantages (self-summary rather than the author's)
 Reaches a comparable performance to the fully-supervised baseline with pixel-level annotations.